Fast ⚡ | Flexible 🔁 | Scalable 📈 | Secure 🔐 | Available 24/7 🕒 Email

 hello@cyberprivilege.com

 Cyber Privilege was established as a sole proprietorship in 2017, driven by a vision to deliver high-quality Information Security services.
-In 2024, it evolved into a registered entity as Cyber Privilege Private Limited, formalizing its mission to offer cutting-edge cybersecurity solutions and cyber forensic expertise with a strong commitment to excellence, innovation, and digital trust.
+In 2024, it evolved into a registered entity as Cyber Privilege, formalizing its mission to offer cutting-edge cybersecurity solutions and cyber forensic expertise with a strong commitment to excellence, innovation, electronic evidence and digital trust.

 Cyber Privilege – Where Cybersecurity Meets Trust, Technology & Truth Cyber Privilege is an equal opportunity employer and is committed to diversity and inclusion in the workplace.
 We do not discriminate on the basis of race, religion, color, national origin, gender, sexual orientation, age, marital status, veteran status, or disability status.
-Next Update on 01/09/2025
+Next Update on 26/06/2026, 30th CII Partnership Summit 2025 LockBit 5.0 Recovery

 helpdesk@cyberprivilege.com